|

 Renee Galeano-Popp began working short-term jobs with the US Forest Service while still an undergraduate at

-botany from NAU in 1978 she commenced what would become a twenty-year career with the
+in 1978, she commenced upon a twenty-year career with the

-US Forest Service—a career that included roles, both as technician and professional, with wide experience in timber and range.
-In her professional capacity she held positions that included
+career that included roles, both as technician and professional, with wide experience in timber and range.
+In her professional capacity, she held positions that included

 range conservationist,